Our regulator the SRA asks us to collect and report diversity data.

 Of those members of the firm choosing to participate in the survey and providing information in relation to a particular question:

-Education: 50% of our colleagues were educated in non-selective state run or funded schools.
+50% of our staff were educated in non-selective state run or funded schools.

 50% of our staff have reported that when they were 14 the main household earner was a modern professional.